k2view-academy/K2View-Academy/articles/39_fabric_catalog/02_catalog_vocabulary.md

 Additionally, due to differences between the data sources, some nodes' properties are generic, while others are relevant only for specific interface types.

-The following 2 tables describe the **node and relation types**, and how they are defined in each interface type:

 ### Node Types